-“What’s mine is yours” is a heartwarming notion of married life that, yes, can also be applied to life insurance.
-Couples can get a one-and-done life insurance policy — but keep in mind that it’s not always cheaper or the right decision for everyone.
+“What’s mine is yours” is a heartwarming notion of married life that can also be applied to life insurance.
+Couples can get a joint life insurance policy — but keep in mind that it’s not always cheaper or the right decision for everyone.

 Joint life insurance is a single policy that covers two people, meant for married couples.
 It’s similar to traditional life insurance in that you’ll choose your coverage and make a single monthly payment for premiums.
 And it’s available as either a permanent or term policy.